catspeed-cc/owrt-dev-suite/README.md

 To be released publicly under GPLv3-or-later

+Unlike the corporations I will abide by even GPLv2 obligations all while acknowledging those who select old outdated licenses are stuck in the past.

 ## ⚠️ LICENSE WARNING: GPLv3 INCOMPATIBILITY

 This build script is licensed under GPLv3.
 It is NOT compatible with GPLv2-only projects (such as the Linux Kernel or OpenWrt).